SarthakSharma465/Employee-Onboarding-Automation/README.md

 ### 7. **New Joiner Notification**
 - Sends an email dynamically fetching the user details like the Applicant Name, Department, Role etc. to the organisation to welcome the new joiner.

+## 📄 License
+This repository is for personal portfolio demonstration purposes only.
+No confidential or proprietary information is included.

+---

 ## 🙋‍♂️ Author
 Sarthak Sharma
 *Low-Code Developer | AI Automation/Innovation Engineer*